bitcoin/bitcoin/doc/bu-parallel-validation.md

 a) Parallel Validation when two separate chains are being mined.

 `Occasionally and under normal conditions, two separate chains can be mined for a short while until one chain overtakes the other.
-Under this condition we could have a situatation where a very large block is being validation on fork 1 which is the chain active tip, however another block arrives on fork 2.
+Under this condition we could have a situatation where a very large block is being validated on fork 1 which is the chain active tip, however another block arrives on fork 2.
 While we would like to do a parallel validation on fork 2, it is not actually possible unless we re-org to fork 2.
 And if we re-org to fork 2 then any blocks that are still validating on fork 1 will fail.
 So all we can do in this situation is to allow the block on fork 1 to finish its validation, unless the fork 2 chain receives yet another block and pulls ahead as being the most work chain.
 If fork 2 pulls ahead then we will